SEPTEMBER 12 - BIRTHS

 Alexander Langmuir

-Alexander Duncan Langmuir was a US epidemiologist who created and led the Epidemic Intelligence Service (EIS) for the U.S. government and was credited with saving thousands of lives with his revolutionary work.
+Alexander Duncan Langmuir was an American epidemiologist created and led the Epidemic Intelligence Service (EIS) for the U.S. government and was credited with saving thousands of lives with his revolutionary work.
 In 1949, he became director of the epidemiology branch of the National Communicable Disease Center in Atlanta, a position he held for over 20 years.
 His efforts contributed to the virtual elimination of polio in the U.S. and to a better understanding of other infectious disease dilemmas of the last 50 years.
 He emphasized surveillance with regard to disease wherever it occurred, analyzing it and looking at it, and acting if appropriate.
 Langmuir wrote extensively on all phases of epidemiology on a global basis and was recognized internationally as a leader.
+Irving Langmuir was his uncle.

 Haskell Brooks Curry